-- Delivering relevant standards in a timely and responsive manner to support a well-functioning Canadian public sector and a strong Canadian economy. - Establishing high-quality standards that promote confidence in the information reported by Canadian public sector entities. - Being accountable to our interested and affected parties by proactively obtaining their feedback and facilitating this input into the development of our standards. - Considering the costs and benefits to preparers and users of financial statements.
+- Delivering relevant standards in a timely and responsive manner to support a well-functioning Canadian public sector and a strong Canadian economy. - Establishing high-quality standards that promote confidence in the information reported by Canadian public sector entities. - Being accountable to our stakeholders by proactively obtaining their feedback and facilitating this input into the development of our standards. - Considering the costs and benefits to preparers and users of financial statements.